 Jiobit's 18g clip-on is the best fit for early-to-moderate dementia.
 AngelSense is better for moderate-to-severe cases needing wearable enforcement.

 Your parent’s assessment said: consider GPS tracking.
 AngelSense is the standard recommendation, but its visible neck strap feels invasive for a still-independent patient.
 Jiobit’s clip-on is the alternative most caregivers haven’t heard of.
-According to Alzheimer’s Association safety guidelines, 60% of people with dementia will wander at some point.
+The Alzheimer’s Association states that six in ten people living with dementia will wander at least once.

 The hidden clip-on form factor is what changes the success rate for early-stage cases compared to visible alternatives.
 The patient who remembers to carry a wallet but resists wearing anything around the neck is exactly the case Jiobit serves and AngelSense struggles with.